Cremation of remaining human tissue and feet of Dalit girl held: Delhi Police | Law-Order

 The cremation of the remaining human tissue and feet of the Dalit girl, who was allegedly raped and killed in southwest Delhi's Old Nangal area, was conducted on Wednesday by her parents, police said.

 During the cremation, around 25 to 30 people from the nearby tent, where a protest against the incident was going on, tried to intrude.
-The girl’s parents, however, objected and the police asked them to leave, he said.
+The girl’s parents, however, objected and the police asked the intruders to leave, he said.

+Police said security personnel have been deployed outside the crematorium gate to prevent such gatherings.

+After the cremation, the girl’s parents went back to their home with the local beat staff as they feared that they might be stopped by those who opposed the cremation, police said.

 The tragic incident has led to a nationwide outcry with many political leaders visiting the parents of the victim.